White Gold (CVE:WGO) Stock Price Up 24.6% Following Insider Buying Activity

-White Gold Corp.
-(CVE:WGO – Get Free Report)’s share price rose 24.6% during trading on Thursday after an insider bought additional shares in the company.
+Shares of White Gold Corp.
+(CVE:WGO – Get Free Report) traded up 24.6% during trading on Wednesday after an insider bought additional shares in the company.
 The stock traded as high as C$0.38 and last traded at C$0.38.
-Approximately 26,678,430 shares traded hands during trading, an increase of 6,583% from the average daily volume of 399,193 shares.
+26,678,430 shares changed hands during trading, an increase of 6,583% from the average session volume of 399,193 shares.
 The stock had previously closed at C$0.31.

-Specifically, insider Pasquale Dicapo purchased 2,000,000 shares of the business’s stock in a transaction dated Wednesday, July 23rd.
-The stock was bought at an average cost of C$0.29 per share, with a total value of C$580,000.00.
+Specifically, insider Pasquale Dicapo acquired 2,000,000 shares of the company’s stock in a transaction dated Wednesday, July 23rd.
+The stock was purchased at an average price of C$0.29 per share, with a total value of C$580,000.00.

 About White Gold